FAQ

 How far in advance should we schedule our appointment?

 It is preferred to give at least 24 hours notice, but we understand that there are situations that may become more urgent unexpectedly.
 It has been our experience that establishing an early relationship with our office is preferred so that you learn about our schedule and process.
-If your pet has recently been given a terminal diagnosis, it is best to call or text so that you may plan for end-of-life care.
-Our office hours are Monday-Friday 9:00 am- 5:00 pm.
+If your pet has recently been given a terminal diagnosis, it is best to call and text so that you may plan for end-of-life care.
+Our office hours are Monday-Friday 9:00 am- 7:00 pm.
 We monitor phone calls and texts lightly over the weekends and holidays.

 We are not an emergency service, if you dog or cat is having an emergency, please call or go to your closest vet ER